dinudaniel/oci-automation-hub/litmus-chaos-on-oke/README.md

   allow group <group-name> to manage orm-stacks in compartment <compartment-name>
   allow group <group-name> to manage orm-jobs in compartment <compartment-name>
   allow group <group-name> to manage cluster-family in compartment <compartment-name>
-  allow group <group-name> to manage virtual-network-family in compartment <compartment-name>
-  allow group <group-name> to manage load-balancers in compartment <compartment-name>
-  allow group <group-name> to manage instance-family in compartment <compartment-name>
-  allow group <group-name> to manage volume-family in compartment <compartment-name>
   ```

 - SSH public key.
 The ORM stack schema requires this input.